Story: Interdenominational Christianity

 Evangelical missions

-Non-denominational evangelical agencies have flourished from time to time, such as the Missions to Seamen, which emerged in the 19th century.
+Non-denominational evangelical agencies have flourished from time to time.
+The Missions to Seamen emerged in the 19th century.
 In the depression years of the 1930s missions for the unemployed included the colourful Revival Fire Mission associated with the early Pentecostalist Arthur H. Dallimore.
-More recently interdenominational missions have aimed to convert students and workers, notably the Open Air Campaigners.
+More recently, interdenominational missions such as the Open Air Campaigners have aimed to convert students and workers.
 Overseas missions have also been a feature of non-denominational Christianity.
-The China Inland Mission sent many New Zealanders to China.
+The China Inland Mission sent many New Zealanders to China and other bodies have been active internationally.

 Jesus marches